microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 If an approved or merged patch file can be obtained from upstream, ports should try to download them and apply them instead of having them as part of the port files.
-The following reasons apply:
+This process is prefered because it:

+- Confirms that upstream has accepted the patch changes
+- Simplifies the reviewing process by shifting the onus upstream
+- Reduces the vcpkg repository size for users that aren't using the patch
 - Avoids license conflicts with the vcpkg repository
-- Confirms that upstream has accepted the patch changes
-- Patches can be much larger than we would normally accept since the *onus* of reviewing the changes resides upstream
-- Reduces the vcpkg repository size for users that aren't using that patch

-Contributors should make sure that the download comes from a stable download endpoint to avoid SHA conflicts.
+Patches should be downloaded from a stable endpoint to avoid SHA conflicts.
 When downloading patch files from a pull request or commit from GitHub and GitLab the `?full_index=1` parameter should be appended to the download URL.

 Examples:
 * `https://github.com/google/farmhash/pull/40.diff?full_index=1`